brandonyach/teamworksams/_sources/vignettes/exporting_data.rst.txt

 This vignette provides an in-depth guide to exporting event data from Teamworks AMS using **teamworksams**, focusing on the :func:`get_event_data` and :func:`sync_event_data` functions.
-Designed for analysts, administrators, and data scientists, it covers practical workflows for retrieving event data within a date range, synchronizing updated events, and applying filters and options to customize outputs.
-With rich examples and performance tips, this guide equips you to efficiently export AMS event data for analysis or reporting.
+It covers practical workflows for retrieving event data within a date range, synchronizing updated events, and applying filters and options to customize outputs.
+This guide equips you to efficiently export AMS event data for analysis or reporting.
 See :ref:`reference` for detailed function documentation and :ref:`vignettes/importing_data` for additional data workflows.